PC World (retailer): Merge with Currys

 PC World opened their first two in one megastore with Currys at Wandsworth Bridge, Fulham, on 29 October 2009.
-This megastore permanently in 2022, and was demolished in 2023.
+This megastore closed permanently in 2022, and was demolished in 2023.
 This was followed by Merry Hill Shopping Centre (West Midlands), Aintree (Merseyside) Teesside Park (Stockton-on-Tees) and Bridge of Dee (Aberdeen) in June and July 2010.
 PC World closed their last remaining standalone shop in Ayr, in the week commencing 26 March 2018.

 PC World's website was merged into Currys in July 2019, resulting in the end of PC World as the separate retailer.

 Dixons Carphone announced they will rebrand as Currys plc in September 2021, dropping the PC World from the Currys name.
 The change also replaced Team Knowhow and Carphone Warehouse brands within the existing Currys brand.
 This resulted in the end of the PC World name after 29 years.

 Criticisms

 In February 2005, PC World attracted criticism, for the strong promotion of extended warranties (also known as insurance and support packages).

 An internet survey by Which? in June 2004 ranked PC World joint last for customer satisfaction.
 In March 2006, PC World attempted to get away from its reputation for having sales staff on up to 20% commission, who would therefore use high pressure sales tactics with its "One Team" marketing campaign.

 The bonus was also based on other non monetary metrics, such as customer satisfaction.
 To compensate the 275 highest earners under the old scheme for reduced bonuses, their basic pay was raised by 16% from around £11,000 to around £13,000 per year.

-In December 2007, in an response to the perception that PC World staff are often young, and lacking in knowledge and communications skills, a set of e-learning courses called "The Power of Knowledge" were completed by 6,000 staff.
+In December 2007, in a response to the perception that PC World staff are often young, and lacking in knowledge and communications skills, a set of e-learning courses called "The Power of Knowledge" were completed by 6,000 staff.
 The results were incorporated into their Christmas bonuses, as an incentive for staff to improve their knowledge.

 Another survey for Which? in January 2008 revealed that PC World was ranked in the bottom ten retailers in the United Kingdom.
 In June 2014, Which? also reported PC World overcharging for repairs, and lack of technical competence among technicians.
 This was from seven sampled shops.

 In May 2013, if an extended warranty was not purchased, customers were required to use outsourced, local rate telephone support for hardware issues or premium rate telephone lines (£1/minute, except for set up which was 75p/minute) for software issues.

-In March 2014, an "offensive" PC World logo was visible, if you had typed 'computer superstore' on Google.
 In June 2014, the BBC's consumer awareness programme Watchdog found that PC World was accused of misselling HDMI cables in 9 out of 15 test purchases, claiming that the more you pay the better the quality, which was a false statement.